 Call for Abstract

-25th World Congress on Food Science & Technology, will be organized around the theme “Investigation & Improvement in Food & Nutritional Science”
+35th International Conference on Food Science and Technology, will be organized around the theme “Foreground for Advanced Researches in Food Science & Technology”

-Food Science 2019 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Food Science 2019
+FOOD SCIENCE 2023 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in FOOD SCIENCE 2023

 Submit your abstract to any of the mentioned tracks.